Scene: Ilkeston in the 1850’s

 Then in the 1840’s the compulsory highway overseers ended and a Highway Board was set up…. the Board for Repair of the Highways in the Parish of Ilkeston.
 According to Trueman and Martson, (p238)\ this Highway Board was “first formed about 1849, and corresponded to the old surveyors of the Highway elected by the parishioners”.

-In the mid 1850’s the Pioneer was constantly and scathingly critical of the Highway Board and its Surveyor, whose job it was to maintain and improve the local roads, financed by a highway rate.
+In the mid 1850’s the Pioneer was constantly and scathingly critical of the Highway Board and its Surveyor.
 The Board was simply a ‘talking shop’ made up of ‘sorry ingredients’ and the Surveyor should ‘try to earn the liberal salary that was paid to him’.

 The roads through the Common and into Cotmanhay were singled out in particular by the newspaper as in need of care and attention, although the Pioneer did note, perhaps with reluctance, some improvement in the foot road to ‘Moore’s Bridge’ (the Derby Road route).
 There were reports of the contents of privies and ash-pits being thrown out onto the Cotmanhay Road at the Common, in Bath Street and in South Street.